Spydiecy/ProtectedPay_Scroll/README.md

 ## How It Works

 ### 1. Protected Transfers
-- Select the blockchain and connect your wallet.
+- Connect your wallet to Monad Testnet.
-- Send assets using a username, wallet address, or QR code scan.
+- Send MON tokens using a username, wallet address, or QR code scan.
 - Funds are claimed securely, with refunds available for unclaimed transfers.

 ### 2. Group Payments
-- Create a multi-chain payment pool with participants and target amounts.
+- Create a payment pool with participants and target amounts in MON.
-- Accept cross-chain contributions and distribute funds automatically.
+- Accept contributions and distribute funds automatically.

 ### 3. Savings Pots
-- Choose a blockchain, set a savings target, and track progress.
+- Set a MON savings target and track progress.
-- Can choose to earn yield on your savings pot too, increasing the tvl of the chain aswell.
+- Gain interest on your savings pot while building value on Monad.
 - Withdraw funds flexibly as needed.

 ---